DNSCrypt/dnscrypt-resolvers/v2/relays.md

 ## anon-suami

-Anonymized DNS relay hosted in Amsterdam and maintained by lucenera.
+Anonymized DNS relay hosted in Frankfurt and maintained by lucenera.

 # anon-suami ipv6

-Anonymized DNS relay hosted in Amsterdam and maintained by lucenera.
+Anonymized DNS relay hosted in Frankfurt and maintained by lucenera.

 sdns://gRExOTkuMjQ3LjIuMTY3OjQ0Mw